NOVA University Network

 Course level: Postgraduate level / Doctoral or equivalent third cycle (EQF level 8)

-ECTS: 2
+ECTS: 5

-Organised by: Swedish University of Agricultural Sciences (SLU)
+Organised by: Norwegian University of Life Sciences

 Course level: Postgraduate level / Doctoral or equivalent third cycle (EQF level 8)